-- Que By contrast, Rules 1.10 and 1.11 in the Navajo Nation Rules do not provide for such a screening procedure.
-Therefore the word "screened" is not used in those rules. - C Should this be revisited?
-Given the small size of the Navajo Nation Bar, having a screening mechanism available would help members of the Nation who need legal assistance obtain the representation they want. - Rules in 2002 when the term, "Informed consent," was added.
+- Ry contrast, Rules 1.10 and 1.11 in the Navajo Nation Rules do not provide for such a screening procedure.

+Therefore the word "screened" is not used in those rules. - Should this be revisited?
+Given the small size of the Navajo Nation Bar, having a screening mechanism available would help members of the Nation who need legal assistance obtain the representation they want. - The definition of "Consult" was deleted from the ABA Rules in 2002 when the term, "Informed consent," was added.